DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 My interest is not in the economic aspects of the sex work on these channels.
 The income derived from performing sex work on webcam must differ hugely from performer to performer, and it is difficult to estimate it without an in-depth analysis of overall exchange.
-As I’ll try to explain later, the fact that not all performers seek sex work, plus the fact that sex work and erotic pleasure become almost indistinguishable on these sites, makes it difficult to analyze the volume and intensity of the sex work without referring to the site operators’ records.
-While pointing to the erosion of the perceivable difference between sex work and erotic play, I also acknowledge the fact that these are already fluid and problematic categories, and I don’t intend to espouse a clear-cut, hierarchical distinction based on moral standards between these.
+As I'll try to explain later, the fact that not all performers seek sex work, plus the fact that sex work and erotic pleasure become almost indistinguishable on these sites, makes it difficult to analyze the volume and intensity of the sex work without referring to the site operators' records.
+While pointing to the erosion of the perceivable difference between sex work and erotic play, I also acknowledge the fact that these are already fluid and problematic categories, and I don't intend to espouse a clear-cut, hierarchical distinction based on moral standards between these.
 My interest is in the psychodynamics and sociodynamics of this particular form of communication, in which further